-Facelift
+Facelift Fort Lauderdale

-with Dr. ThomassenWhat is a Facelift?
+with Dr. ThomassenWhat can a Facelift do?

-A Facelift or Rhytidectomy is a surgical procedure used to tackle signs of aging in the face and neck.
+A Facelift or Rhytidectomy is a surgical procedure to rejuvenate the face and eliminate signs of aging in the face and neck.
 These signs include cheek descent or ptosis.
 They also include deep nasolabial folds, jowls and marionette lines.
 Additionally, neck rhytids or wrinkles and bands are observed.
+The procedure uses carefully placed incisions hidden in the contours of the ear and hairline to both remove excess skin and fat and reposition muscles and other tissues.
+Dr. Thomassen has specialized in face and neck lifts and has over 18 years of experience.
+He performs a variety of facelifts in our Fort Lauderdale Office/Surgical Center.

 What causes our faces to age?